californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Posting

 Even when serving court documents by mail, only a person not involved in the case can send them to the defendant.
-If repeated attempts to serve the papers fail, you can opt for substituted service by having the documents delivered to someone else at the residence of the defendant.
+If repeated attempts to serve the papers fail, you can opt for substituted service by having the documents delivered to someone else at the defendant's residence.

-You need the court’s permission to serve court papers by publication and posting.
+You need the court's permission to serve court papers by publication and posting.
 The court can grant you permission to publish documents, such as summons, in a newspaper distributed where the other party lives or works.
-If you cannot find the defendant’s address, you may choose service by posting.
-This involves putting up a notice at the courthouse.
+You may choose service by posting if you cannot find the defendant's address.
+However, this involves putting up a notice at the courthouse.

 What Is Contempt of Court in Family Law in California?

-Contempt of court in a Family Law case refers to one party’s willful violation of a valid court order.
+Contempt of court in a Family Law case refers to one party's willful violation of a valid court order.
 This most commonly happens following the resolution of a divorce case.
-One party may deliberately disobey the court’s order regarding visitation rules, child and spousal support, asset division, or marital debit.
-Other common instances of contempt of court in Family Law matters include refusal to pay the attorney fees of the other party and violation of restraining orders.
+One party may deliberately disobey the court's order regarding visitation rules, child and spousal support, asset division, or marital debt.
+Other common instances of contempt of court in Family Law matters include refusal to pay the other party's attorney fees and violation of restraining orders.

-Generally, contempt of court in Family law cases falls under civil contempt.
-Civil contempt is, generally, not punishable by jail time.
+Generally, contempt of court in Family law cases falls under civil contempt, which is usually not punishable by jail time.
 However, most California Family Courts handle contempt of court in divorce cases as criminal contempt and may punish such with jail time.
-Depending on the severity of the contempt, a California Family Court can also punish convicted spouses and parents with community service and/or fines.
+Depending on the severity of the contempt, a California Family Court can also punish convicted spouses and parents with community service or fines.

 How to Look Up Family Law Cases in California